casitas de gila guesthouses bed and breakfast new mexico 1-877-923-4827

 Black-chinned and broadtailed hummingbirds visit the Casitas every day from Spring into late Fall.
 By late Summer the rufus hummingbirds will arrive on their way back to Mexico for the winter.

-Winter guests need not feel slighted as there are plenty of birds at our feeders all Winter long, too: stellar's jays, scrub jays and pinyon jays, as well as doves, finches, cardinals, juncos and various other small birds.
-We also see hawks, eagles and ravens circling about, and an occasional great blue heron down in the creek below the Casitas.
-At night you might glimpse a nighthawk or an owl, and in the summer you'll hear the poor will and kingbird calling,
+Winter guests need not feel slighted as there are plenty of birds at our feeders all Winter long, too: stellar's jays, scrub jays, and pinyon jays, as well as doves, finches, cardinals, juncos, and various other small birds.
+We also see hawks, eagles, and ravens circling about, and an occasional great blue heron down in the creek below the Casitas.
+At night you might glimpse a nighthawk or an owl, and in the summer you'll hear the great-horned owl, poor will, and kingbird calling, along with cicadas, crickets, and peepers.

 More Special Things … We've Got A Telescope!